jabteepabuser/NetNinja-Tutorial/notes.md

     console.log('you are old enough');
 }

---LOGICAL OPERATORS SYMBOLS
+--//LOGICAL OPERATORS SYMBOLS
 AND = &&
 OR  = ||

---LOGICAL NOT:
+--//LOGICAL NOT:
 let user = false;

 if(user){